retentioneering/retentioneering-tools/docs/source/step_matrix.rst

     ['catalog', 'main', 'lost', 'cart', 'product2', 'product1', 'ENDED', 'THRESHOLDED_7']

-Now we can conveniently copy the list of events, reorganize it in the required order and pass to spet_matrix function as sorting parameter:
+Now we can conveniently copy the list of events, reorganize it in the required order and pass to step_matrix function as sorting parameter:

 .. code:: ipython3